Bankruptcy Petition Preparers

 The IRS and most states now allow tax filers to file taxes directly online.
 So why not allow bankruptcy petitioners to file directly online?
 Most bankruptcy petitions are simple, so most people with uncomplicated bankruptcies, such as no-asset cases, could easily fill out the forms themselves, especially if the forms were designed to ask the pertinent questions and to do any required calculations, such as for the means test.

 For those who do not want to file for bankruptcy themselves, they can hire BPP's who have enough training to successfully complete most cases.
 Although attorneys often argue that the unauthorized practice of law statutes exist to protect the consumer, more often than not, they protect the income of the attorneys, increasing prices for legal services.
-Indeed, legal secretaries complete most of the bankruptcy filings for the attorney's clients, because most bankruptcy cases do not require the 4 years of college and 3 years of law school required of bankruptcy lawyers to administer successfully.
+Indeed, legal secretaries complete most of the bankruptcy filings for the attorney's clients, because most bankruptcy cases, to administer successfully, do not require the 4 years of college and 3 years of law school required of bankruptcy lawyers.

-Since the United States Constitution gives the federal government complete jurisdiction over bankruptcies, the federal government can establish minimum educational requirements for BPP's or simply allow anyone passing a competency test to qualify, much as the law now allows anyone who passes the pertinent tests to become an IRS enrolled agent.
+Since the United States Constitution1 gives the federal government complete jurisdiction over bankruptcies, the federal government can establish minimum educational requirements for BPP's or simply allow anyone passing a competency test to qualify, much as the law now allows anyone who passes the pertinent tests to become an IRS enrolled agent.
 Moreover, by spending less time in school, BPP's can gain more experience in conducting cases.
 Using only a test as a qualification lowers the barrier to entry for BPP's, lowering prices for the very people that really need to save money.
 Bankruptcy attorneys can always handle the more complicated cases.